absolud/pspy/README.md

 # PSPY Photoshop scripting with Python

-'photoshop_scriptlistener2python.py' transpiles Photoshop Javascript action records into Python functions including human-readable stringIDs.
+'photoshop_scriptlistener2python.py' converts Photoshop Javascript action records into Python functions including human-readable stringIDs.

-## Photoshop action descriptors in Python

-Action descriptor logic is pretty much hidden from us and because we won't necesseraly be able to structure descriptor code by intuition alone, a converter is essential to make sense of the action descriptor formatting and charID names.
-The 'ScriptingListenerJS.log' file we usually use as a reference contains Javascript log entries of Photoshop's actions and events that executed while we've been interacting with the application.
-By filtering out the useful parts and converting these entries into Python functions you could further inspect, adjust and execute customized solutions in Photoshop.

 ## Usage

 Assuming the 'ScriptingListenerJS.log' file is on the Desktop, run the photoshop_scriptlistener2python.py script.
 A 'ScriptingListenerJS_Js2Py.py' file will be created on the Desktop

 ## Example conversion